a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 On a volume, create folders named "A1", "B1", "A", and "B".
 View > by Name.
 Verify that the order is: "A", "A1", "B", "B1".

 * Launch DeskTop.
+Open a window containing multiple file types.
+View > by Type.
+Verify that the files are sorted by type name, first alphabetically followed by $XX types in numeric order.

+* Launch DeskTop.
 Open window containing icons.
 View > by Name.
 Verify that selection is supported:
   * The icon bitmap and name can be clicked on.
   * Drag-selecting the icon bitmap and/or name selects.